 Thereafter, Mongolian history moves gradually downhill, though right into the eighteenth century they maintained at least nominal control over many of the lands won by Genghis Khan.
 These included Tibet, from where Lamaist Buddhism was imported to become the dominant religion in Mongolia.
 Over the years, as well, came settlers from other parts of Asia: there is now a sizeable Muslim minority in the region, and under the Qing many Chinese settlers moved in too, escaping overpopulation and famine at home, a trend that has continued under the Communists.
 The incoming settlers tried ploughing up the grassland with disastrous ecological results – wind and water swept the soil away – and the Mongols withdrew to the hills.
 Only recently has a serious programme of land stabilization and reclamation been established.

 Sandwiched between two imperial powers, Mongolia found its independence constantly threatened.
-The Russians set up a protectorate over the north, while the rest came effectively under the control of China.
-In the 1930s, Japan occupied much of eastern Inner Mongolia as part of Manchuguo, and the Chinese Communists also maintained a strong presence.
+The Russians set up a protectorate over the north, while the rest effectively came under the control of China.
+In the 1930s, Japan occupied much of eastern Inner Mongolia as part of Manchukno, and the Chinese Communists also maintained a strong presence.
 In 1945 Stalin persuaded Chiang Kai-shek to recognize the independence of Outer Mongolia under Soviet protection as part of the Sino-Soviet anti-Japanese treaty, effectively sealing the fate of what then became the Mongolian People’s Republic.
 In 1947, Inner Mongolia was designated the first autonomous region of the People’s Republic of China.